Sheryl J. Willert

 Ms. Willert is also a member of the American Bar Association, the National Bar Association, the American College of Trial Lawyers and the Litigation Counsel of America.
 She serves on the advisory board for the National Employment Law Institute (NELI) and is on the board of directors of the USLAW Network.

-Ms. Willert has been named to Super Lawyers by Washington Law & Politics magazine every year since the publication began its annual review of Washington's top lawyers in 1998.
+Ms. Willert has been named to Super Lawyers by Super Lawyers magazine every year since the publication began its annual review of Washington's top lawyers in 1998.
 In 2003, Seattle Magazine named Ms. Willert a "Top Lawyer" in Labor Law.
-Ms. Willert has also been listed in The Best Lawyers in America for more than 15 years.
+Ms. Willert has also been listed in The Best Lawyers in America since 1995.
 She has also been recognized by the Seattle Met magazine as a “Top Lawyer” in Labor and Employment for 2010, a designation based upon Martindale-Hubbell's ranking of those practitioners in King County who have been judged by their peers to be “AV Preeminent”—the highest peer-review rating available.